 See the beauty and ruggedness of Darwin, the harbour and its beautiful coastline.
 An aerial view of this vibrant city with its turquoise blue waters fringed with tropical flora makes for a stunning scenic flight.

-Get a brief overview of the history of Darwin including the fascinating World War II stories, this tour is both informative and aesthetic pleasing.
+Get a brief overview of the history of Darwin including the fascinating World War II stories, this tour is both informative and aesthetically pleasing.

 This incredible helicopter tour of some of the most picturesque scenery in the top end takes in billabongs, rivers, floodplains and majestic coastline.
 There is pristine wilderness as far as the eye can see.
 Along the way you will hear why the coastal wetlands are one of the rarest and most threatened land systems in the world.